Adventures of Lolo

-Adventures of Lolo is a puzzle video game released in 1989 by HAL Laboratory for the Nintendo Entertainment System.
+Adventures of Lolo is a 1989 puzzle video game developed and published by HAL Laboratory for the Nintendo Entertainment System.
 It is a compilation of puzzles from Eggerland: Meikyū no Fukkatsu and Eggerland: Sōzō he no Tabidachi.
 It is the fifth game in the Eggerland series, the third one released in Europe, but the first one released in North America.

-It was available on the Wii's and Wii U's Virtual Console in North America and in PAL regions, as well as on the Nintendo Switch Online's virtual Nintendo Entertainment System library.
+It was available on the Wii's and Wii U's Virtual Console in North America and in PAL regions, as well as on the Nintendo Switch's Nintendo Classics service.

-The game received two direct sequels: the Japanese Adventures of Lolo, that consists entirely of new stages, and the American Adventures of Lolo 2, that is another collection of stages from earlier Japanese games.
-However, in 1994, a game titled Adventures of Lolo was released for Game Boy in Europe and Japan.
-Said Game Boy release was not the same game as the original NES release of the same name, but rather the tenth installment in the series, with continued additions to the base gameplay.
+The game received two direct sequels: the Japanese Adventures of Lolo, which consists entirely of new stages, and the American Adventures of Lolo 2, another collection of stages from earlier Japanese games.
+However, in 1994, a game titled Adventures of Lolo was released for Game Boy in Europe and Japan, which was not the same game as the original NES version, but rather the tenth installment in the series, with continued additions to the base gameplay.